Past-da-king/ayanda/project.md

 export interface AiOperation {
   action: "addTask" | "addNote" | "addGoal" | "addEvent" | "updateTask" | "unknown" | "clarification" | "suggestion";
   payload: Partial<Task & Note & Goal & AppEvent & {
-    taskIdToUpdate?: string; // For updateTask action
+    taskIdToUpdate?: string;
-    text?: string; name?: string; title?: string; content?: string; // Basic fields targetValue?: number; unit?: string; // Goal specific date?: string; description?: string; // Event specific dueDate?: string; // Task specific
+    text?: string; name?: string; title?: string; content?: string; targetValue?: number; unit?: string;
+    date?: string; description?: string;
+    dueDate?: string;
     category?: Category;
-    message?: string; // For clarification/suggestion
+    message?: string;
     recurrenceRule?: RecurrenceRule;
+    subTasks?: { text: string }[];
+    subTasksToAdd?: { text: string }[];
+    subTasksToRemove?: string[];
-    subTasks?: { text: string }[]; // For creating tasks with subtasks subTasksToAdd?: { text: string }[]; // For adding subtasks to an existing task subTasksToRemove?: string[]; // IDs of subtasks to remove subTasksToUpdate?: { id: string; text?: string; completed?: boolean }[]; // For updating existing subtasks }>;
+    subTasksToUpdate?: { id: string; text?: string; completed?: boolean }[]; }>;
-  error?: string; // Error is at the top level of AiOperation }
+  error?: string;
+}

 export interface GeminiProcessedResponse {
   operations: AiOperation[];
-  originalCommand: string;
-  overallError?: string;
+  originalInput: Part[]; // Changed from originalCommand to originalInput overallError?: string;
 }

-export async function processWithGemini(
+// Modified to accept Part[] for multimodal input export async function processWithGemini(
-    command: string,
+    inputParts: Part[], // Now accepts an array of Parts (text, audio, etc.)
     currentCategory: Category,
     availableCategories: Category[]
 ): Promise<GeminiProcessedResponse> {
-  // Log the user command
-  console.log("User Command:", command);
+  console.log("Input Parts to Gemini:", JSON.stringify(inputParts, null, 2));

   const today = getTodaysDate();
   const tomorrow = getTomorrowsDate();

-  // The core persona and instruction for JSON output format become the system instruction
-  // This should be a single string in the latest SDK const systemInstruction = `You MUST ONLY return a JSON object with a top-level field named "operations".
+  const systemInstructionText = `You MUST ONLY return a JSON object with a top-level field named "operations".
 This field MUST be an ARRAY of objects.
 Each object in the array represents a distinct action to be taken.

 You are AYANDA, an AI assistant.
-Your primary goal is to accurately convert the user's specific command into this structured JSON object format.
+Your primary goal is to accurately convert the user's input (which could be text, audio, or a combination) into this structured JSON object format.
 Today's date is ${today}.
 Tomorrow's date is ${tomorrow}.

 Each operation object MUST have "action" and "payload" fields.
 "action" can be: "addTask", "addNote", "addGoal", "addEvent", "updateTask", "clarification", "suggestion", or "unknown".
 "payload" contains details for that action.
-Your interpretation MUST be based on the user's command.
+Your interpretation MUST be based on the user's input.

+If the input includes audio, understand the speech from the audio to determine the user's intent.
 DO NOT return any other JSON structure or conversational text outside of the "operations" array JSON.
-DO NOT attempt to interpret the user's command as an external action or tool call (e.g., do not return JSON for finding an object, setting a timer, etc.).
+DO NOT attempt to interpret the user's command as an external action or tool call.
-If a command does not fit one of the defined actions ("addTask", "addNote", "addGoal", "addEvent", "updateTask", "clarification", "suggestion"), you MUST use the "unknown" action and provide a message or error in the payload.
+If input does not fit defined actions, you MUST use "unknown" action with a message/error in payload.
 This is the ONLY acceptable output for unclear commands.

 Available categories for items are: ${availableCategories.join(", ")}.
-If the user specifies a category, use it.
+If the user specifies a category (in text or speech), use it.
 If not, and the command implies a category, try to infer it.
 If no category is specified or can be reasonably inferred for an item, use the current category: "${currentCategory}".
 If currentCategory is "All Projects", try to pick a more specific one from the available list for that item, or use the first available specific category if unsure (e.g., "Personal Life").

-Field details for "payload" based on "action":
+Field details for "payload" (same as before, ensure all types are handled, especially dates).
-- "addTask":
-  - "text": (string, required) Task description.
-  - "dueDate": (string, optional,-MM-DD format) Infer date.
-This is the start date for recurring tasks.
-  - "category": (string, required) Category.
-  - "subTasks": (array of objects, optional) For creating subtasks with a NEW task.
-Each object: { "text": "subtask description" }.
-  - "recurrenceRule": (object, optional) With "type" ('daily', 'weekly', 'monthly', 'yearly'), "interval" (number), and optional "daysOfWeek" (array of numbers 0-6 for weekly), "dayOfMonth" (number for monthly), "endDate" (YYYY-MM-DD), "count" (number).
-- "addNote":
-  - "title": (string, optional) Note title.
-  - "content": (string, required) Note content.
-Can include Markdown.
-  - "category": (string, required) Category.
-- "addGoal":
-  - "name": (string, required) Goal name.
-  - "targetValue": (number, required) Target.
-  - "unit": (string, required) Unit.
-  - "currentValue": (number, defaults to 0) Current progress.
-  - "category": (string, required) Category.
-- "addEvent":
-  - "title": (string, required) Event title.
-  - "date": (string, required, ISO 8601 format:-MM-DDTHH:mm:ss.sssZ or-MM-DDTHH:mm) Event start date & time.
-Default time to 12:00 PM if only date given.
-This is the start for recurring events.
-  - "description": (string, optional) Description.
-  - "category": (string, required) Category.
-  - "recurrenceRule": (object, optional) Same structure as for tasks.
-- "updateTask":
-  - "taskIdToUpdate": (string, optional) ID of the task if known or clearly implied by the user's command (e.g., "update task ID 123").
-If the user refers to a task by name (e.g., "add subtask to 'Project X'"), you can set the "text" field to "Project X" and OMIT "taskIdToUpdate".
-The system will try to find it.
-  - "text": (string, optional) New task description or the name of the task to find if taskIdToUpdate is not known.
-  - "dueDate": (string, optional,-MM-DD format) New due date.
-  - "category": (string, optional) New category.
-  - "completed": (boolean, optional) New completion status.
-  - "subTasksToAdd": (array of objects, optional) For ADDING subtasks to an EXISTING task.
-Each object: { "text": "subtask description" }.
-  - "recurrenceRule": (object, optional) New or updated recurrence rule.
-- "clarification" or "suggestion":
-  - "message": (string, required) Message to display.
-- "unknown":
-  - "error": (string, optional) Brief explanation.
-  - "message": (string, optional) General message.

-Infer recurrence from phrases like "every day", "weekly on Tuesdays", "monthly on the 15th", "every 2 weeks".
-For weekly recurrence, "daysOfWeek" should be an array of numbers (Sunday=0, Monday=1, ..., Saturday=6).

-Example 1 (New task with subtasks): User says "Create a task to organize my study notes with subtasks: review lecture 1, summarize chapter 2, create flashcards for key terms."
-JSON Output:
-{
-  "operations": [
-    {
-      "action": "addTask",
-      "payload": {
-        "text": "Organize my study notes",
-        "category": "Studies",
-        "subTasks": [
-          { "text": "review lecture 1" },
-          { "text": "summarize chapter 2" },
-          { "text": "create flashcards for key terms" }
-        ]
-      }
-    }
-  ]
-}

-Example 2 (Add subtasks to an existing task named 'Client Presentation'): User says "Add subtasks to 'Client Presentation': final run-through and check equipment."
-JSON Output:
-{
-  "operations": [
-    {
-      "action": "updateTask",
-      "payload": {
-        "text": "Client Presentation", // Task name to find "subTasksToAdd": [
-          { "text": "final run-through" },
-          { "text": "check equipment" }
-        ]
-      }
-    }
-  ]
-}

-Example 3 (Simple task): User says "remind me to call John tomorrow at 2 PM about the project" JSON Output:
-{
-    "operations": [
-        {
-            "action": "addEvent",
-            "payload": {
-                "title": "Call John about the project",
-                "date": "${tomorrow}T14:00:00.000Z",
-                "category": "${currentCategory === "All Projects" ?
-"Personal Life" : currentCategory}" }
-        }
-    ]
-}
+Example "addEvent" with date and time: { "title": "Meeting with Team", "date": "YYYY-MM-DDTHH:mm:00.000Z" ... }
+If only date given, default time to 12:00 PM.
+If only time, assume today's date.

+If the input is audio and it's unclear, or not a command, use "clarification" or "unknown" action.
+For example, if audio is just "hello", respond with { "operations": [ { "action": "clarification", "payload": { "message": "Hello!
+How can I help you today?" } } ] }.
-If the command is very unclear or does not fit any of the defined actions, you MUST return: { "operations": [ { "action": "unknown", "payload": { "message": "I couldn't understand how to convert that command into a task, note, goal, or event.
-Can you please rephrase?" } } ] }.
+If audio is background noise, use { "operations": [ { "action": "unknown", "payload": { "message": "I couldn't understand the audio.
+Please try again." } } ] }.
-`; // System instruction as a single string

-  // The user-specific part of the prompt const userContent = `User Command: "${command}"\nJSON Output:\n `;
+`;

   try {
-    // Get the generative model instance
-    const model = genAI.getGenerativeModel({
+    const model = genAI.getGenerativeModel({ model: "gemini-1.5-flash" });
-      model: "gemini-2.0-flash", // Changed model to 2.0-flash
-      systemInstruction: systemInstruction, // Pass system instruction directly });

-    // Generate content, passing config and safety settings directly const result = await model.generateContent({
+    const request: GenerateContentRequest = {
-        contents: [{ role: "user", parts: [{ text: userContent }] }], // User content here
+        contents: [{ role: "user", parts: inputParts }],
-        generationConfig: generationConfig, // Pass generationConfig directly
+        generationConfig: generationConfig,
-        safetySettings: safetySettings, // Pass safetySettings directly
+        safetySettings: safetySettings,
-    });

-    // Access text using result.response.text()
+        systemInstruction: { role: "system", parts: [{ text: systemInstructionText }] }
+        // Using object structure for systemInstruction as it's more robust.
+        // Some SDK versions might allow string directly.
+If `parts: [{text...}]` causes issues,
+        // can try `systemInstruction: systemInstructionText` directly.
+    };

+    const result = await model.generateContent(request);
     let responseText = result.response.text();

-    // Log the raw AI response text console.log("Raw AI Response Text:", responseText);
+    console.log("Raw AI Response Text:", responseText);

-    // Ensure responseText is a string before processing if (typeof responseText !== 'string') {
+    if (typeof responseText !== 'string') {
         console.error(`Expected string response, but got: ${typeof responseText}`);
         return {
             operations: [{ action: "unknown", payload: { error: "AI response format error: Did not receive a string response.", message: String(responseText) } }],
-            originalCommand: command,
+            originalInput: inputParts,
             overallError: "AI response format error: Did not receive a string response."
         };
     }

-    // Attempt to extract JSON from a markdown code block if present const jsonMatch = responseText.match(/```json\n([\s\S]*?)\n```/);
+    const jsonMatch = responseText.match(/```json\n([\s\S]*?)\n```/);
     if (jsonMatch && jsonMatch[1]) {
         responseText = jsonMatch[1];
     } else {
-        // If not wrapped, trim whitespace just in case responseText = responseText.trim();
+        responseText = responseText.trim();
     }

-    // Added a check to see if the response starts with '{' to quickly identify non-JSON issues if (!responseText.startsWith('{')) {
+    if (!responseText.startsWith('{')) {
        console.error(`Expected JSON response (starting with '{'), but got: ${responseText.substring(0, 200)}...`);
-       // If it doesn't look like JSON at all, return an unknown operation return {
+       return {
            operations: [{ action: "unknown", payload: { error: "AI response format error: Did not receive a JSON object.", message: responseText } }],
-           originalCommand: command,
+           originalInput: inputParts,
            overallError: "AI response format error: Did not receive a JSON object."
        };
     }